bryaneduarr/turbostack/README.md

 A **monorepo** template for full-stack web apps, powered by [Turborepo](https://turbo.build/repo/docs).

-Includes [Shadcn/ui](https://ui.shadcn.com/docs) for rapid UI development.
+Includes a shared UI component library for rapid UI development.

 > For details on each app or package, see their respective **README.md** files.